 With centre co-founder, Peter Reimann, he created Australia's first Learning Sciences postgraduate program, with the launch of the Master of Learning Sciences and Technology.
 Now in its 5th year, the program sees its graduates into positions of leadership in learning design, learning management and educational research.

 Peter is Senior Editor-in-Chief of Instructional Science - an International Journal of the Learning Sciences.
-He also sits on the editorial boards of a number of other journals including Distance Education and the Journal of the Association for Learning Technology.
+He also sits on the editorial board of the journal: Distance Education.
 He has published various books in addition to numerous chapters, journal articles and papers in the areas of online and blended learning, pedagogical design and the learning sciences.
 His most recent books include Students experiences of e-learning in higher education (2010) and Technology-enhanced learning: design patterns and pattern languages (2010).

 Before emigrating to Australia in 2003 Peter was Professor of Educational Research at Lancaster University in the UK.
 He was the founding director of Lancaster's Centre for Studies in Advanced Learning Technology.
 He has also held academic positions in Belfast, London and Birmingham.
 His BSc and DPhil degrees are from the University of Ulster.
 He is also a Fellow of the Chartered Institute of Personnel and Development (UK).

 View Peter's full profile or Current projects: Learning, technology and design, The development of epistemic fluency in higher education, and Learning through inquiry in Higher Education.

 See more CoCo members.